abhi1-2/OR-Tools-Blog/index.md

 The CP-SAT solver is technologically superior to the original CP solver and should be preferred in almost all situations.
 The exceptions are small problems for which solutions can be found quickly using either solver.
 In those cases you may find that the original CP solver outperforms CP-SAT.

-Check out the <a href='https://developers.google.com/optimization/scheduling/employee_scheduling'>Nurse Scheduling Problem</a> to get a rudimentary understanding of employee scheduling and CP-SAT.
+Check out the <a href='https://developers.google.com/optimization/scheduling/employee_scheduling' target="_blank">Nurse Scheduling Problem</a> to get a rudimentary understanding of employee scheduling and CP-SAT.

 Now you have some idea of the (N, D, S) problem.
 Now let's try to create our own constraint using OR-Tools